 The letters at the beginning of the battery reference code tell you what series the battery belongs to.

-Battery manufacturers produce various types of batteries that each offer unique features for that series of batteries.
+Battery manufacturers produce various battery types, each offering unique features for that series of batteries.

 As an example, we can look at the various series of high-performance Powersports AGM batteries offered by Yuasa: